Fishing For Permit in the Florida Keys

 - Seven-foot plus medium action spining rod outfits are the standard.
 Quality spinning reels with superior drags are essential.

-- Rigging 10 to 12 LB test mono line or #4 diamiter braid is the standard.
-Straight Bimini twist (mono only) or double line connected to 16 pound test flouro leader.
-2/0 or 3/0 hooks with live crabs or shrimp are the go-to bait selection.
+- Rigging 10 to 12 LB test mono line or #4 diamiter braid (15lb. test) is the standard.
+Straight Bimini twist (mono only) or double line connected to 16lb. to 20lb. test flouro leader.
+2/0 or 3/0 hooks with live crabs preferably or shrimp are the go-to bait selection.

 Some Permit Fishing Techniques